uwsbel/autonomy-research-testbed/docs/design/dockerfiles.md

 ### `dockerfile-x`

 In order to be more extensible and general purpose, the dockerfiles mentioned below were built around `dockerfile-x`. [`dockerfile-x`](https://github.com/devthefuture-org/dockerfile-x) is a docker plugin that supports importing of other dockerfiles through the `INCLUDE` docker build action.
 Using `INCLUDE`, we can construct service dockerfiles that mix and match different [snippets](#dockersnippets) that we implement.

+### Docker Hub

+To expedite start up time, multi-platform builds have been made available on [uwsbel's Docker Hub profile](https://hub.docker.com/repository/docker/uwsbel/art/general).
+These are automatically built using [Github Actions](https://github.com/features/actions) (see the [workflow file](./../../.github/workflows/build-docker-images.yml)).

+Leveraging `docker buildx bake`, images can be built on a specific architecture for other achitectures.
+What this means is that we can use a basic Github runner to build images that can be used on multiple OS's and/or hardware (e.g. MacOS, arm, x86, etc.).
+This means that when spinning up the images on our system, building the images locally is no longer required.
+Furthermore, when an update is pushed to the repository, because Github Actions are automated on pushes to `master`, new images will be built and pushed to Docker Hub; retrieving the new images is as easy as `atk dev -c pull -s <service with new image>`.